sras/elminator/README.md

 ### Installing

-If you are using the Stack tool, then for the time being, you have to add Elminator to the 'extra-deps' section of stack.yaml as follows.
+If you are using the Stack tool, then for the time being, you have to add Elminator to the 'extra-deps' section of stack.yaml as follows (Please use the latest available version here).

 ```yaml
 extra-deps: